What does it actually take to win a hackathon?

 • Authentic passion: judges detect genuine excitement vs going-through-motions

 When everyone can build fast, the question shifts from 'can you build it?' to 'is it worth building?' and 'can you make me care?'
 Those are human questions.
+For the deeper analysis of this shift, see the AI-powered hackathons guide.

 Pick your core tools BEFORE the hackathon and stick with them.
 You need at most 3-4 AI tools.
 Master those rather than dabbling in dozens.
 Tool-hopping wastes precious hackathon time.